hsaidi5/POOSD-Project/README.md

 _Pedro Nemalceff_ -

 During this sprint, I completed several of the minor subheadings of the design document.
 I also completed the user interface design as well as the initial demonstration of the product (a splash screen/hello world application).
-(Hasan Assaidi)
+(Hasan Assaidi)\

+During this sprint, (Yoseph Hassan)